The 12 Disciples of Jesus

 “He [Ananus] convened the Sanhedrin of judges and brought before them the brother of Jesus, who was called Christ, whose name was James, and some others… and after forming an accusation against them as breakers of the law, he delivered them to be stoned.”

-His account confirms three historical facts:
+His account confirms several key historical points:

 From Sceptic to Martyr